Groundhog Day Resolutions: 2025 for a ‘Fat Old Man’

 • “Cut back on second helpings.”

 • “Swap that sugary dessert for a piece of fruit a few nights a week.”
-Small, sustainable changes over time make a bigger difference than a crash diet you bail on by February.
+Small, sustainable changes over time make a bigger difference than a crash diet I would bail on by the end of February.
 It’s about progress, not perfection.

-3. Resolution: Engage Your Brain (and Maybe Your Neighbors)
+3. Resolution: Engage My Brain (and Maybe Friends)

 Getting older and carrying extra weight can sometimes mean spending more time alone.
 Use the New Year to connect.